Overcommit in OpenShift Virtualization

 List all running VMs and their vCPU counts:

-oc get vms -n over-commit -o custom-columns=\ NAMESPACE:.metadata.namespace,\ NAME:.metadata.name,\ vCPUs:.spec.template.spec.domain.cpu.cores,\ STATUS:.status.printableStatusOutputNAMESPACE NAME vCPUs STATUS over-commit overcommit-vm-1 24 Running -
+oc get vms -n over-commit -o custom-columns=\ NAMESPACE:.metadata.namespace,\ NAME:.metadata.name,\ vCPUs:.spec.template.spec.domain.cpu.cores,\ STATUS:.status.printableStatusOutputNAMESPACE NAME vCPUs STATUS over-commit overcommit-vm-1 16 Stopped -

 For a specific VM, check the vCPU configuration:

-View CPU requests and limits for a running VM:
+View CPU requests and limits for the running VM:

 -